rlrightleft/learn-SQL-MySQL/sqlzoo/7_MORE_JOIN_operations.md

 ---

 ## Problem 1
-List the films where the year is 1962 (show id, title).
+List the films where the yr is 1962.
+Show id, title.

 **My Solution:**